stojchet/RLCFModel/README.md

 ### Requirements
 * Python >3.9
-* To install all requirements run: `pip install requirements.txt`
+* To install all requirements run: `pip install -r requirements.txt`

 #### Tokens
 Create a .env file and add your `HF_WRITE_TOKEN`.

+## Datasets
+Open `notebooks/dataset_explorations.ipynb` the datasets creation process is depicted, and a small analysis of the datasets.
+Terminology:
+- seed dataset: is code_search_net or JetBrains/KExercises.
+- base dataset: seed dataset + model predictions.
+- kto/dpo dataset: reference, prediction and necessary signal for model.

 ## Train model
+The training of a model is defined by a yaml config.
+Configs are located in configs/<config_name>.yaml.
+For each model type there is a different config.
+Please copy the config templates for sft/kto/dpo and set the wanted parameters.

+Overview of process can be seen in `notebooks/train_models.ipynb`

 ### Run SFT
-In order to train an sft model, first create a yaml config specifying the hyperparameters.
+In order to train a sft model, first create a yaml config specifying the hyperparameters.

 ```yaml
 max_seq_length: 1500